-Despite positive reviews, the original production had only a brief run of 129 performances.
+Despite positive reviews, the original production had a brief run of 129 performances.
 A drastically shortened version of the show was presented on TV in 1975, starring Lesley Ann Warren as Lois Lane.
 The show was revised again in 2010, premiering at Dallas Theater Center with a new book by Roberto Aguirre-Sacasa who re-introduced elements from the original comic.
-Ultimately, the show’s biggest success has been the song “You’ve Got Possibilities,” originally sung by Linda Lavin, which broke out and became a standalone hit (and can be seen in the current Broadway revue Prince of Broadway.)
+Ultimately, the show’s biggest success has been the song “You’ve Got Possibilities,” originally sung by Linda Lavin, which broke out and became a standalone hit.

 4. You’re a Good Man, Charlie Brown